The impact of loneliness during childhood and how to offer support

 Loneliness can also be compounded by other factors in a child’s life.
 Perhaps they have experienced a recent change or transition, a bereavement or loss of relationship.
 It may be that there has been a family breakdown or their friendships have changed.
 Experiences like these can feel hugely unsettling and can be something that others find hard to understand.

 The impact of loneliness

-Here are some factors to consider, when seeking to support those who are lonely:
+Here are some factors to look out for when seeking to support those who are lonely:

 Children and young people can find it difficult to express how they are feeling.
-It may be that the children who are irritable, whiny, aggressive, withdrawn or who seem to push other children away, are actually behaving from a place of loneliness.
-These children may also be those to look out for.
+It may be that the children who are irritable, whiny, aggressive, withdrawn or who seem to push other children away, are actually behaving that way from a place of loneliness. so these children need to be on your radar too.